-Digging into or otherwise dissolving (with hot sulfuric acid) ancient microchips.
+Digging into ancient microchips (with hot sulfuric acid)

 Wednesday, September 22, 2010